Singapore firms' 2025 dividend payouts hit all-time record high of US$18.7 billion amid boost from banks: Capital Group

 Dividend payout growth was broadly distributed across geography and sectors in 2025.

-Capital Group noted that 30 of the 46 markets or territories that its study tracked notched record payouts, including the US, Japan, Canada, Singapore, Hong Kong, Taiwan and most of Europe.
+Capital Group noted that 30 of the 46 markets or territories that its study tracked achieved record payouts, including the US, Japan, Canada, Singapore, Hong Kong, Taiwan and most of Europe.

 Japan led the growth with its payouts rising twice as fast as the global average.
 The country achieved a core dividend growth of 12.5 per cent while the global average was 6 per cent.